Hetty Pegler's Tump - the barn dance band

 Generally for barn dances.
 Some are public dances, many are private parties, quite a few are wedding receptions.

-A typical venue will be a hall - village, church, school, sports&social club, or university campus.
+A typical venue will be a hall - village, church, hotel, school, sports&social club, or university campus.

 Sometimes it's a marquee in the back garden of a house or a pub.